Twelve teams of graduate students are named as finalists in the 2019 Kellogg-Morgan Stanley Sustainable Investing Challenge.

 Omega: Combat Climate Change with Bayannur

-Proposal: Tax equity and convertible debt to support improved air quality through investments in biofuel plants.
+Proposal: Tax equity and convertible debt to help support improved air quality through investments in biofuel plants.

 School: Peking University, HSBC Business School